 High dependency on team members

-Methodologies and processes that branch off from Agile philosophies often have a unique set of language, processes and structures that take time to understand and implement.
-Sometimes these practices need to tackle years and even decades of ingrained habits and the reality is that not everyone can easily adapt to change.
-Agile teams work best with well-experienced and highly skilled team members who can be self-organizing and highly collaborative.
+Methodologies and processes that branch off from Agile philosophies often have a unique set of language, processes, and structures.
+These take time to understand and implement.
+Sometimes these practices need to tackle years and even decades of ingrained habits, and not everyone is ready to adapt to change.
+Agile teams work best with well-experienced and highly skilled team members who self-organise, and are and highly collaborative.

 Challenge for geographically dispersed teams